markabur/advanced_text_formatter/README.txt

 - Allowed HTML tags (when Filter is Limit allowed HTML tags): Specify tags which should not be stripped.
 - Format (when Filter is Drupal): Drupal's filters.
-- Convert line breaks into HTML: All new lines will be converted to &lt;br&gt;
+- Convert line breaks into HTML: Converts line breaks into P tag and BR tag in an intelligent fashion.
-  by using PHP nl2br()

 Optional